urbancamo/urbancamo.github.io/casio-basic/doc/part-5-data-bank-function.md

     └─────┴─────────────────────────────────┘
 ```

-The five formulas listed avove are stored in the DATA BANK.
+The five formulas listed above are stored in the DATA BANK.
 Recall the
 third formula, transfer it to the formula storage function, and then
 execute it (in the CAL mode).